Billy Elliot the Musical: Act I

 In County Durham, the 1984–85 coal miners' strike is just beginning ("The Stars Look Down").
 Motherless eleven-year-old Billy Elliot stays behind after his boxing class to give keys to Sandra Wilkinson, who runs a ballet class.
 The class is all girls, but Billy is attracted to the grace of the dance ("Shine").
 At first, Billy's interest in dance is easily concealed from his family, as the only person home at the time is his grandmother.
 She reveals to Billy the abuse she suffered at the hands of her late husband, but that she found great joy in dance ("Grandma's Song").

 While his father Jackie Elliot, brother Tony Elliot and neighbours are on strike and clash with riot police, Billy secretly takes dance lessons ("Solidarity").
-During the number, the violent reality of the strike is contrasted with the peaceful practise of ballet.
+During the number, the violent reality of the strike is contrasted with the peaceful practice of ballet.

 Eventually, Jackie discovers Billy in the ballet class and forbids him from attending the lessons.
 Mrs. Wilkinson, who recognizes Billy's potential, privately suggests that he should audition for the Royal Ballet School in London, offering free private lessons to prepare him for the audition.
 Billy is not sure what he wants to do, so he visits his best friend Michael Caffrey for advice.
 He finds Michael wearing a dress.
 Michael persuades Billy to have fun with him by dressing up in woman's clothing, rejecting the restrictive inhibitions of their working class community ("Expressing Yourself").

 For his first private ballet lesson, Billy brings things to inspire a special dance for the audition, including a letter from his mother ("Dear Billy (Mum's Letter)").
 Through his lessons, he develops an impressive routine for his audition ("Born to Boogie"), as he forms a close bond with Mrs. Wilkinson.
 Her daughter, Debbie Wilkinson, tries to discourage Billy from auditioning because she has a crush on him.
 Meanwhile, Jackie and Tony are engaged in daily battles with riot police that often turn bloody.
 They struggle to support the family with very little in strike and union pay, a difficult task as the strike goes on for nearly a year.

 When the day of the Royal Ballet School audition comes, the police come through the village, injuring Tony.
 Billy's family and some members of the community are gathered at the Elliot home, where Mrs. Wilkinson arrives when Billy fails to meet her to leave for the audition.
 She reveals that she has been teaching Billy in preparation for this audition, which upsets and angers Jackie and Tony.
 Tony tries to force Billy to dance on the table in front of everyone.
 Suddenly, the police approach and, as everyone escapes, Billy calls out to his father saying that his mother would have let him dance, to which Jackie says, "Your Mam's dead!".
 Billy goes into a rage ("Angry Dance"), and from that moment on, he stays away from anything related to ballet.